micropython/micropython/README.md

 Here is an overview of the top-level directories.

 ### Core
-The core of MicroPython is code shared amongst ports.
+The core code of MicroPython is shared amongst ports including CircuitPython:
 - `docs` High level user documentation in Sphinx reStructuredText format.
 - `drivers` External device drivers written in Python.
 - `examples` A few example Python scripts.